40 Fascinating Facts About Your Favorite Horror Movies

 11. IN 2015, GEORGE ROMERO FOUND NINE MINUTES OF LOST FOOTAGE FROM NIGHT OF THE LIVING DEAD.

-While in Maryland for Monster-Mania Con this year, George Romeo shared that he recently unearthed a 16mm work print of Night of the Living Dead, which features approximately nine minutes of previously thought-to-be-lost footage at the jump cut in the basement, including “the largest zombie scene in the film.”
+While in Maryland for Monster-Mania Con in 2015, George Romeo revealed that he had unearthed a 16mm work print of Night of the Living Dead, which featured approximately nine minutes of previously thought-to-be-lost footage at the jump cut in the basement, including “the largest zombie scene in the film.”

 12. SERIAL KILLER ED GEIN INSPIRED THREE MAJOR HORROR MOVIES.